jaketrent/jaketrent-blog/content/post/how-to-write-webpack-loader.md

 A loader is simply a method that takes a string, the original source file contents (or output from the previous loader), and returns a new string (or other type), with the transform applied.
 It can be more complicated than this, but this is the essence.

 There are other things we could or should do to make this loader better.
 For instance, we could give it an option to take a dynamic parent selector that's not just `.parent` every time.
 That would be more useful.
-The [official docs](https://webpack.js.org/development/how-to-write-a-loader/) have some great guidelines on other things to consider when implementing your loaoder.
+The [official docs](https://webpack.js.org/development/how-to-write-a-loader/) have some great guidelines on other things to consider when implementing your loader.

 Once you have your new loader in the chain, you're ready to run webpack in your project: